FrancescoCoding/Ethical-Hacking-Cantina-Lorenzo-Penetration-Test/README.md

 A summary of my plan to address this exercise is as following:
 - Systematically scan and enumerate the network with a range of tools to determine what systems are alive and reachable.
-- Research the versions of the existing services, and determine their History and possible vulnerabilities.
+- Research the versions of the existing services, and determine their history and possible vulnerabilities.
 - Find a way to exploit the vulnerabilities, utilising academically respected sources such as CVE and Rapid7.
 - Report such vulnerabilities professionally and propose countermeasures for them.